carlislefox/Mirage-Source-GDX-v3.0.3/README.md

 # Why?
 At the time of writing, the Mirage Source is all but lost to time.
-The project and its community are what got me into programming, and I feel an open source straight port to a modern language is a community service I feel compelled to fulfil.
+The project and its community are what got me into programming, and I feel an open source straight port to a modern language is a fitting karmic gift.

 ## Contact
 At the moment this is just a bit of fun for me as I walk down memory lane, so there is no way to directly get in contact.